Amoebiasis: Signs and symptoms

 Most infected people, about 90%, are asymptomatic, but this disease has the potential to become serious.
 It is estimated that about 40,000 to 100,000 people worldwide die annually due to amoebiasis.

 Infections can sometimes last for years if there is no treatment.
-Symptoms take from a few days to a few weeks to develop and manifest themselves, but usually it is about two to four weeks.
+Symptoms, if present, can take anywhere from days to years to develop, but usually it is about two to four weeks.
 Symptoms can range from mild diarrhea to dysentery with blood, coupled with intense abdominal pains.
 Extra-intestinal complications might also arise as a result of invasive infection which includes colitis, liver, lung, or brain abscesses.
 The blood comes from bleeding lesions created by the amoebae invading the lining of the colon.
 In about 10% of invasive cases the amoebae enter the bloodstream and may travel to other organs in the body.
 Most commonly this means the liver, as this is where blood from the intestine reaches first, but they can end up almost anywhere in the body.

 Onset time is highly variable and the average asymptomatic infection persists for over a year.
 It is theorized that the absence of symptoms or their intensity may vary with such factors as strain of amoeba, immune response of the host, and perhaps associated bacteria and viruses.

 In asymptomatic infections, the amoeba lives by eating and digesting bacteria and food particles in the gut, a part of the gastrointestinal tract.
 It does not usually come in contact with the intestine itself due to the protective layer of mucus that lines the gut.
 Disease occurs when amoeba comes in contact with the cells lining the intestine.
 It then secretes the same substances it uses to digest bacteria, which include enzymes that destroy cell membranes and proteins.
 This process can lead to penetration and digestion of human tissues, resulting first in flask-shaped ulcerations in the intestine.
 Entamoeba histolytica ingests the destroyed cells by phagocytosis and is often seen with red blood cells (a process known as erythrophagocytosis) inside when viewed in stool samples.
 Especially in Latin America, a granulomatous mass (known as an amoeboma) may form in the wall of the ascending colon or rectum due to long-lasting immunological cellular response, and is sometimes confused with cancer.

 The ingestion of one viable cyst may cause an infection.

 Steroid therapy can occasionally provoke severe amoebic colitis in people with any E. histolytica infection.
 This bears high mortality: on average more than 50% with severe colitis die.